Rockets hammer Originals to keep slim hopes alive

 What else do you need to know?

 - Katherine Sciver-Brunt returned to the Rockets' line-up after missing the past two matches with a hip injury.
-Bowling off a shortened run-up and initially in visible discomfort, she dismissed Manchester Originals batter Emma Lamb with her eighth delivery.
+Bowling off a shortened run-up and initially in visible discomfort, she dismissed Originals batter Emma Lamb with her eighth delivery.
 The former England seamer is playing her last tournament before retiring.

 - Having lost their past two matches batting second, Originals captain Sophie Ecclestone chose to set a total in Nottingham.
 Her side also shuffled their batting line-up - promoting Fi Morris to number three, only to see her dismissed for just one.